engelsj/Jack-and-Nick-Whiteboard/README.md

 ## Report Progress to the goal here:
 Nick
-- Made more edits to
+- Made more edits to readme
+- Added "issues" which has just basically been a new way to add goals

 Jack
 - None